dhoyle/splicedocs-jekyll/pages/BestPractices/OnPrem/Security.md

    Now `myUser` belongs to the `admin_group` group, and thus gains all privileges associated with that group.

 ### Verifying the Configuration
-We can now run a few tests to verify the the super uer *myUser* has administrative privileges.
+We can now run a few tests to verify the the super user *myUser* has administrative privileges.
 Suppose:

    * `userA` and `userB` are regular LDAP users
    * `userA` owns the schema `userA` in your Splice Machine database